 our small planes to Yakutat.
 Take

-a jet back to Juneau, transfer hotel, and have a farewell dinner.
+a jet back to Juneau and transfer hotel.

 Van transportation to the Juneau airport, board flights to hometown.